khalti/khalti-sdk-ios/README.md

 let TEST_CONFIG:Config = Config(publicKey: khaltiMerchantKey, amount: 1000, productId: "1234567890", productName: "Dragon_boss", productUrl: "http://gameofthrones.wikia.com/wiki/Dragons",additionalData: additionalData)
 Khalti.present(caller: self, with: TEST_CONFIG, delegate: self)
 ```
+Config file has property cardPayment with default value false, indication the cardPayment facility is OFF.
+If you want cardPayment available to your users then set cardPayment option to true while creating config object.
 Additionally, Config class also accepts a Dictionary<String,String> which you can use to pass any additional data.
 Make sure you add a `merchant_` prefix in your map key.

 ### Using delegates